 If you can’t find what you’re looking for, feel free to reach out to email@example.com

-On behalf of Regreener, trees are planted in Kenya and Mozambique.
-Our projects in these countries include various species.
-Within our tree planting projects, the main focus is on mangrove trees for now.
+In Kenya and Mozambique, the main focus is on mangrove trees for now.
 Research indicates that mangroves sequester carbon at a rate two to four times greater than mature tropical forests.
 Mangroves also contain the highest carbon density of all terrestrial ecosystems.
 Furthermore, it is known that mangroves play an important role in coastal ecosystems, and are renowned for an array of ecosystem services, including fisheries and fibre production, sediment regulation, and storm/tsunami protection.

-Let us point out that our tree planting projects are not (yet) certified.
-Nevertheless, Eden is a world-renowned tree-planting NGO.
-They have planted over 485 million trees so far, having an enormous impact.
+We value the importance and impact of tree planting but are nonetheless conservative in the amount of CO2 sequestration that we attribute to our trees.
+Although 300 kilograms of CO2 per tree is scientifically defendable, we calculate 125 kilograms per tree.
+This is related due to the fact that trees first new to fully grow before to become truely effective and because our tree planting projects are not verified.
 Certification of carbon compensation is important as it creates a measurable impact, but we feel that the actual impact of a project is what matters most.
-Although Eden’s planting projects are not certified for now, the impact of these projects is huge.
+Although these planting projects are not certified for now, the impact of these projects is huge.
 Next to the fact that trees do capture big amounts of CO2, the tree planting projects also present a great benefit to local communities.
-Eden Reforestation Projects utilizes an “Employ to Plant” methodology to benefit the members in these local communities.
+Our planting partners utilize an “Employ to Plant” methodology to benefit the members in these local communities.
 Through steady employment, impoverished villagers can begin to afford daily necessities such as food, shelter, clothing, and medicine.

 For example, in case of a renewable energy project, the amount calculated is the amount of greenhouse gas emissions that the climate protection project reduces or avoids.
 If the renewable energy project avoids the emission of 100.000 metric tonnes of CO2, 100.000 credits are issued for this project.
 Once issued, these certificates can be traded on carbon markets.
 Once certificates are bought, these can be retired.
 A retired credit can never be traded again.
 Retiring a credit means taking it off the market.
 Therefore, the party that retires a certificate can claim the amount of CO2 (in metric tonnes) compensated through these certificates.